 - i.
 Carrying out activity above the level of the IAP is not a breach of contract and is not grounds for non-payment. - ii.
-Providers should only be held responsible for activity levels which are within their control. - Failure to adhere to APAs or to implement an agreed AMP may be a breach of iii. contract. - It is reasonable for AMPs to include financial consequences for noniv. implementation.
+Providers should only be held responsible for activity levels which are within their control. - iii.
+Failure to adhere to APAs or to implement an agreed AMP may be a breach of contract. - iv.
+It is reasonable for AMPs to include financial consequences for nonimplementation.